Ntropish/react-ptri/packages/core/README.md

 - `undo`/`redo` move the current root pointer; no branching.
 - All reads are performed against the current root and are therefore time-travel aware.
 - Fingerprints are normalized into stable strings for reliable comparisons.
+- `historyOffsetFromHead` reports how far you are from the head (0 means at head).
+Useful to signal undone state.
+- `historyScan({ offset, limit, reverse })` pages through history hashes without start/end keys.
+When `reverse` is `true`, you scan toward older commits (undo stack).
+When `false`, you scan toward newer commits (redo stack).

 #### usePtriValue(key?: Uint8Array)